jhoneill/jhoneill.github.io/_posts/2025-03-30-HereInMyCar.md

 wants me to tell it “Only turn the power on to the car at midnight” and set the car to charge the moment it sees power
 - Octopus want to tell the car when to start and stop so it gets charged with the cheapest, greenest power.
-I set a level to charge to (via an app, of course
-- it charges to the same level as last time if I do nothing) and I let them call a VW service to find out howw much juice the car has, they do the sums for how long it needs to charge, and schedule accordingly, including lowering the price for charging outside the cheap-rate window when that's needed.
-They use that service to tell the car to start or stop charging.
+I set a level to charge to (via an app, of course - it charges to the same level as last time if I do nothing) and I let them call a VW service to find out howw much juice the car has, they do the sums for how long it needs to charge, and schedule accordingly, including lowering the price for charging outside the cheap-rate window when that's needed.
+They use the same service to tell the car when to start or stop charging.

 Letting Octopus have control saves money.
-If the Ohme thinks it is outside peak time, and the car sees power and decides to start charging; Octopus see that and tell it to pause (or I say “NO!
+If the Ohme thinks it is outside peak time, and the car sees power and decides to start charging, Octopus can see what's happened and tell it to pause (or I say “NO!
 Charge NOW!” and pay the rate for that time of day).
 If I want 100% instead of 80, I need to tell them both, otherwise either the car says “I’ve got enough, thanks” or Octopus won't schedule enough time to charge.
-Working all this out and getting things set up was one off faff.
+Working all this out and getting things set up was a one-off faff.
 Day to day, charging a car is no more hassle than charging a phone, plug in and leave it charging while you're not using it.
 And I'll talk more about charging next time.